Harry Giles III: College career

 Before the start of the 2016–17 season, Giles was selected to both Naismith and John R. Wooden Award preseason watchlists, while also finishing third in voting for ACC Preseason Rookie of the Year.
 On October 3, 2016, it was announced Giles would likely miss up to six weeks to have surgery on his knee.
+On December 7, 2016, it was announced that Giles could make his long-awaited Duke debut.

 On December 19, 2016, Giles made his college debut in a win against Tennessee State.
 On January 4, 2017, he recorded his first double-double with 10 points and 12 rebounds in a win over Georgia Tech.
-On March 10, 2017 in the ACC tournament semi-finals against rival North Carolina, Giles had 4 blocks, 7 rebounds, and 6 points in a (95–83) win.
+On March 10, 2017, in the ACC tournament semi-finals against rival North Carolina, Giles had 4 blocks, 7 rebounds, and 6 points in a (95–83) win.
+On March 11, 2017, Giles contributed to 4 points and 4 rebounds in a 75–69 victory over Notre Dame in the ACC Tournament Championship game.
+As a #2 seed in the NCAA Tournament, Duke defeated Troy University in the first round, but would go on to lose in the second round against South Carolina.
+On the season, Giles appeared in 26 games and only averaged 3.9 points, 3.8 rebounds per game.

 At the conclusion of his freshman season, Giles announced that he would forgo his final three years of collegiate eligibility at Duke and enter the 2017 NBA draft.